-The Radio Interface Layer (RIL) refactoring feature of the Android 7.0 release is a set of subfeatures that improves RIL functionality.
-Implementing the features is optional but encouraged.
-Partner code changes are required to implement these features.
-The refactoring changes are backward compatible, so prior implementations of the refactored features will still work.
+Android 7.0 included a refactoring of the Radio Interface Layer (RIL), using a set of subfeatures to improve RIL functionality.
+Partner code changes are required to implement these features, which are optional but encouraged.
+Refactoring changes are backward compatible, so prior implementations of the refactored features continue to work.

 The following subfeatures are included in the RIL refactoring feature.
 You can implement any or all of the subfeatures: